isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 Can I run Regulome Explorer Anylyses using TCGA data tables of heterogeneous data such as clinical and molecular data for hundreds of patients present in BigQuery?
 ----------------------------------------------------------------------------------------------------------------------------------

 Yes, of course!
 A series of python Notebooks have been created to replicate Regulome Explorer and includes detailed information on the statitical methods implemented.
+To get started please visit our `Regulome Explorer <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/RegulomeExplorerNotebooks.html>`_